wmdataphys/Bayesian-HR-KAN/README.md

 - Pytorch:    2.4.0
 - CUDA:       12.1

-Dependencies can be emulated by installing the provided conda environemnt:
+Dependencies can be emulated by installing the provided conda environment:

 ```
 $ conda env create -f rapids.yml